WassimBenzarti/bitdev-vscode-extension/README.md

 ```

 # Contribution
 Try to explore things yourself.
-We are wide open for enhancements and improvements.
+We are open for improvements.